National Credit Union Administration

 Not one penny of insured savings has ever been lost by a member of a federally insured credit union.

 All credit unions insured by the NCUSIF must meet high standards of safety and soundness.
 Wescom holds itself to even higher standards than the NCUSIF requires.
-With assets over $2 billion, we are one of the most well-capitalized credit unions in the country.
+With assets more than $3.5 billion, we are one of the most well-capitalized credit unions in the country.
 When you deposit funds in a Wescom account, you can rest assured that your money will be there for you when you need it.

 If you have questions about your NCUSIF insurance, call us at 1-888-4-WESCOM (1-888-493-7266).
 Additionally, you can call the NCUA’s Insurance Call Center toll-free at 1-800-755-1030 (press option 1) from 5 a.m. to 3:30 p.m.
 PDT, Monday through Friday.
 The agency’s experts will answer all of your insurance questions.